OmalleyTomas98/EmergingTechnologiesFinalYearProject/README.md

  set FLASK_APP=webServce.py
  python -m flask run
  ```

+## Application Modules  Breakdown
+  - modelTrainerOverview.ipynb : Jupyter notebook that trains a model using the data set.
+In the notebook I
+ explain the  model and  an analysis of its accuracy.
+  - webService.py : .
+Python script that runs a web service based on the model provided
+  - Dockerfile : builds and runs the web service "webService.py" in a container.
+  - README : The current document report you are reading covering the nature of the Program to the core fundamentals/technologies used to resolve the problem sheet  -"specsheet.pdf" issues.

 - Underneath is a list of all the software needed and installed to develop my program  for the Module : Emerging Technologies